bootdotdev/blog/content/javascript/converting-an-array-to-json-object-in-javascript.md

   - /img/800/javascript-on-laptop.webp
 ---

-JSON, or "JavaScript Object Notation", is an extremely popular data exchange format, especially in web development.
-Let's go over a few simple ways to convert a JavaScript array to JSON data.
+JSON, or "JavaScript Object Notation", is an *extremely* popular data exchange format, especially in web development.
+Let's go over a few simple ways to convert a JavaScript array into JSON data.

 ## JS Array to JSON using JSON.stringify()